Phase 1: Organizing and Engaging Partners

-Core Support Team — is responsible for most of the work in this phase as it prepares for the MAPP process and recruits participants.
+Core Support Team — is responsible for most of the work in this phase as it prepares for the CHA/CHIP process and recruits participants.

-MAPP Committee — is recruited and selected during this phase.
-The committee, which will guide and oversee the MAPP process, should be broadly representative of the community and the local public health system.
+Steering Committee — is recruited and selected during this phase.
+The committee, which will guide and oversee the CHA/CHIP process, should be broadly representative of the community and the local public health system.

-Broad Community Involvement — participants should be recruited as invitations are extended for the MAPP Committee.
-The community should also be informed of the upcoming MAPP process and opportunities for involvement that will occur throughout the planning process.
+Broad Community Involvement — participants should be recruited as invitations are extended for the Steering Committee.
+The community should also be informed of the upcoming CHA/CHIP process and opportunities for involvement that will occur throughout the planning process.

 Overview of the Steps for the Organize for Success/Partnership Development Phase

-- Determine the necessity of undertaking the MAPP process.
-Identify benefits and potential barriers, as well as other community initiatives that should link to MAPP.
+- Determine the necessity of undertaking a CHA/CHIP.
+Identify benefits and potential barriers, as well as other community initiatives that should link to the CHA/CHIP.

 - Identify and organize participants.
 Key organizations and individuals give the process legitimacy by offering strong initial support and providing the range of expertise necessary to develop the substance of the plan.
 Participants should be organized in a manner that shows how activities will be accomplished and clarifies roles and responsibilities.